LLNL/RAJA/docs/sphinx/user_guide/tutorial/teams_basic.rst

 synchronization points.

-Inside the execution space the ``RAJA::expt::loop`` methods enable developers to express their code in terms of nested for loops.
+Inside the execution space the ``RAJA::expt::loop`` methods enable developers to express their code in terms of nested loops.
 The manner in which the loops are executed depends on the template.
 Following the CUDA/HIP programming models we follow a hierarchical structure in which outer loops are executed by thread-teams and inner loops are executed by a thread in a team.